smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Keras's shoulders sagged in defeat.

 They gathered their supplies in silence.
 Torches.
 Rope.
 Tools they probably wouldn't need.
-Four guards, hands on spears, trying to look brave and failing.
+Four guards, hands on spears, trying to look brave.
 Daedalus, hands shaking as he rolled up blueprints.
 Keras, looking like a man walking to his execution.
-Theron, checking his sword, his armor, preparing for theater without understanding he was preparing for truth.

 And Sisyphus, feeling the absence from below pressing against his bones, knowing they were about to descend into something that had learned patience from watching him die.